Cuscuton Inflation: Conclusions

 \section{Conclusions}

 In this work we have discussed the impact of the (generalized) cuscuton model on single scalar field inflation.
 For simplicity, we have focused on models which have the same background evolution as the original cuscuton model which allows for a new non-trivial power-law scenario introduced in \cite{Ito:2019fie}.
 In general, by integrating out the non-dynamical scalar fields we obtain a non-trivial scale dependent sound speed and friction term.
 However, expanding them in terms of the slow-roll parameters we have shown that it does not spoil the standard single scalar field inflationary model.
-Indeed the corrections coming from the (generalized) cuscuton field are slow-roll suppressed and, therefore, in the pure de-Sitter approximation the power spectrum coincides with the standard single scalar field result consistent with previous results in \cite{Ito:2019fie}.
-At next-to-leading order in the slow-roll parameters the (generalized) cuscuton model can lead to a modification of the spectral index or the tensor-to-scalar perturbation ratio by providing a modified mass term and sound speed of the scalar or tensor (in the case of generalized cuscuton models) modes.
-By independently tuning of the new slow-roll parameters these modifications provide a wider parameter range which could be used to reconcile ruled out models as the power-law inflation scenario.
+Indeed the corrections coming from the (generalized) cuscuton field are in most cases slow-roll suppressed and, therefore, the scalar power spectrum coincides up to a different normalization due to a new slow-roll parameter with the standard single scalar field result consistent with previous results in \cite{Ito:2019fie}.
+While for the cuscuton model the tensor spectrum is identical to the canonical scalar field the generalized models can impact the tensor spectrum by providing a modified sound speed and friction term.

+By independently tuning the new slow-roll parameters it leads to a wider parameter range which could be used to reconcile ruled out models as the power-law inflation scenario.
 However, due to the degeneracy between the different slow-roll parameters we would need a direct detection of the tensor power spectrum in order to disentangle the effects from the cuscuton to other more conventional single scalar field models.